-Innovation to Engage in a World with Multifaceted Issues invites students to examine complex problems that directly impact our communities.
+Innovating to Impact: Your Engagement with the Community invites students to examine complex problems that directly impact our communities.
 These concepts are investigated through cross discipline communication across cultural boundaries utilizing service learning and/or design thinking approaches.
-This is the culminating course in the Russell Sage College General Education Program and utilizes critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence further building on RSC 201 Intercultural Perspectives to demonstrate the interconnectedness of these signature courses.
+This is the culminating course in the Russell Sage College General Education Program and utilizes critical writing, thinking, and reading skills developed in the Year 1 Writing Sequence further building on RSC201 - Intercultural Perspectives to demonstrate the interconnectedness of these signature courses.
+Prerequisite: RSC 201.